gavezum/brewery_dl/README.md

 The folders are organized in the following way:

-- **airflow**: *Folder containing the necessary information to run the airflow (Stil not working)*
+- **airflow**: *Folder containing the necessary information to run the airflow* **(Stil not working, the process keeps stoping because of timeout)**
     - **dags**: *Folder with the dag*
            - **my_dag.py**: *DAG to be executed*
     - **logs/scheduler**: *Logs to resulted from the dags runs*

-- **src**: folder containing all the necessary code to run the process. if run manually put on the first folder, if run airlfow this folder needs to be move to the **airflow/dags** folder
+- **src**: folder containing all the necessary code to run the process. if run manually put on the first folder, if run airlfow this folder needs to be move to the **airflow/dags** folder.
     - **utils**: *Folder with auxiliary functions*
     - **read_raw_data**: Script to run the **Bronze layer**
     - **transform_data**: Script to run the **Silver layer**